dev-cycles/contextive/src/vscode/contextly/README.md

 ## Features

-* [x] Initialize your Contextly Definitions
+* Initialize your Contextly Definitions
-* [x] Auto-complete from your Contextly Definitions
+* Auto-complete from your Contextly Definitions
-* [x] Hover to show definitions from your Contextly Definitions
+* Hover to show definitions from your Contextly Definitions
+* Currently configured to work in files of type: c, cpp, csharp, fsharp, go, groovy, html, java, javascript, javascriptreact, json, jsonc, markdown, perl, php, plaintext, powershell, python, ruby, rust, sql, typescript, typescriptreact, vb, xml, yaml

 #### Coming Soon

-* [ ] UI to edit/manage Contextly Definitions
+* UI to edit/manage Contextly Definitions
+* Show definitions in auto-complete details
+* Internationalization support
-* [ ] Support for multiple contexts in the same or separate repos
+* Support for multiple contexts in the same or separate repos
+* Configurable list of language identifiers.
+The list is currently hard coded as above.
+* Better support for key word identification in different languages
+* Support for word identification in combined usage such as camelCase, PascalCase and snake_case
+* Support for documenting combined words (e.g. verbNoun or noun_verbed)

 ## Extension Settings

 This extension contributes the following settings:

 * `contextly.path`: The path of the `contextly.yml` file that stores the Contextly definitions.
 Default: `.contextly/definitions.yml`

+## Known Issues

+* The extension only activates on the presence of the `.contextly` folder in the workspace.
+If the `contextly.path` setting has been updated, the `.contextly` folder may not exist.
+(The extension will also activate on use of the `Contextly: Initialize Definitions` command.)